AGCoL

 /data/seq_results/<project-name1>-to-<project-name2>/final

-After the database is complete, these can be removed.
+As mentioned in Disk, after the database is complete, these can be removed.
 However, sometimes SyMAP version updates require the project files to be reloaded and/or the synteny to be recomputed; if these files remain, the existing MUMmer files will be used, which saves a lot of time.

 The log files are in the /logs directory, see Running MUMmer for more details.